 Human Error-Tool for Hackers

 The hackers around the world have been sharpening their tools to exploit your weak links.
 They’re taking advantage of the loopholes left behind in your security landscape and the lack of security awareness among your employees.
 You should know that the weakest link in your IT security is ‘human’.
 92% of the breaches case are caused due to human error.
 That includes not only your employees, but your contractors, managers, and even your board members.
 Anyone with system ‘access’ is prone to a human error-based data breach.
+Cyber Security training, like the Kaspersky Automate Security Awareness Platform, can help mitigate the risk.
 Let’s look at how the Human Error enables a hacker to gain access to your digital assets:

 1. Your employee receives a seemingly official and legitimate email with a link to view or download an important document, which redirects him to a convincing but fake landing page and requests him to input log-in credentials.